acarlson99/dotemacs/README.md

 * [auto-complete](https://www.emacswiki.org/emacs/AutoComplete) - Powerful autocompletion with a popup menu :ok_hand:

+* [flycheck](https://www.flycheck.org/) - Linting and syntax checking.
+May require other packages (pylint, etc) to be useful depending on language

 * [magit](https://magit.vc/) - Git version control interface

 * [evil](https://www.emacswiki.org/emacs/Evil) - Provides vim-like features

 # Notes:

+__DO NOT WORRY IF YOUR BACKUPS SEEM TO BE MISSING__

 Automatic backups are redirected to ~/.emacs.d/backups